KrishnaMehta123/Suggestedits/docs/Campaigns/campaign-overview-copy.md

 For Campaigns Scheduled for Later, you can edit the following sections of the campaign: Who, What, and When.

 For Live Campaigns Awaiting Next Run, you can edit the following: _What_ section, Campaign name, and Message labels.

+(@Meenal: Why are we adding the above 2 sentences as we have a dedicated table for that?
+Please check this.)

 # Editing Rules by Campaign State